Inverse problem on conservation laws: Statement of inverse problem on conservation laws

-Due to the complex structure of the equivalence of conserved currents, which involve two kinds of trivialities, in contrast to characteristics it is not so obvious to determine whether a conserved current is trivial or not even for a fixed system of differential equations.
+The equivalence of conserved currents is of complex structure involving two kinds of trivial conserved currents.
+In contrast to characteristics, it is not so obvious to determine whether a conserved current is trivial or not even for a fixed system of differential equations.
 In fact this determination reduces, at least implicitly, to the consideration of related characteristics.
 For classes of systems of differential equations, the situation is even more complicated.
 Conserved currents may be trivial for some systems from the class and nontrivial for other systems from the same class.
 In other words, it is then difficult to test whether such data are really independent to each other and thus whether the problem with such data is well posed.

-The use of entire conserved currents in the discussed framework is also prevented by the fact that not all $n$-tuples of differential functions (e.g.\ tuples with single nonvanishing components) are suitable candidates for conserved currents.
-In the case of multiple conservation laws for single differential equations the conditions arising for equations from different candidates for conserved currents may be inconsistent.
+The use of entire conserved currents in the discussed framework is also prevented by the fact that not all $n$-tuples of differential functions are suitable candidates for conserved currents if the number of independent variables~$n$ is greater than~one. \footnote{ For example, for a system of differential equations in the extended Kovalevskaya form~\eqref{Eq:ExtendedCauchyKovalevskayaForm} with $n>1$, any \mbox{$n$-tuple} of differential functions with vanishing $n$th component is either a trivial conserved current or not a conserved current at all. } In the case of multiple conservation laws for single differential equations the conditions arising for equations from different candidates for conserved currents may be inconsistent.
 Moreover, fixing conserved currents considerably restricts the form of the corresponding system, especially in the case of single equations, see Remark~\ref{rem:OnConservedCurrentsForEvolutionEquations}.
 Even minor variations within the form of systems from a class lead to varying the form of conserved currents.

 The above counter-arguments lead to the idea that a part of the components can be used in the statement of the inverse problem on conservation laws instead of entire conserved currents.